-9.B.
-Pull:
+9. The Pull

-9.C.
-Play starts at the beginning of each half and after each goal with a pull.

-9.D.
-After a goal, the teams switch their direction of attack and the scoring team pulls.
+- 9.A.
+Play starts at the beginning of each half and after each goal with a pull. - 9.B.
+After a goal, the teams switch their direction of attack and the scoring team pulls. - 9.C.

-9.E.
 The pull may be made only after the puller and a player on the receiving team both raise their hands to signal their team's readiness to begin play.
 A team must have a minimum of two players and a maximum of seven players on the field in order to signal readiness.
-The pull occurs when the puller throws (3.JK) the disc after signaling readiness. [§] Players (3.Q.10) may not signal readiness until all of their other team members are clear off of the playing field (9.KG.34.a). [§]

-9.E.1.
-If the disc has been pulled and a team has more than seven (7) players or has the incorrect mixed personnel ratio (B1.G), it is the responsibility of all players on the field to call violation as soon as they recognize it. [[This rule is one of the exceptions to 17.A, and this violation call is always appropriate under 2.D.2.]]

-9.E.1.a.
-The team in violation must choose which player(s) to remove from their team, in the case of too many players, or substitute, in the case of an incorrect mixed personnel ratio.

-9.E.1.b.
-For every player removed or substituted by the team in violation, the other team may substitute a player.

-9.E.1.c.
-After correcting the violation, the other team chooses whether to restart the point using re-pull timings (9.KG.55.a) or to restart play as if a team timeout had been called (7.B.4) with the stall count determined by the applicable violation resolution of 15.F.1A.5.a.
-If both teams are in violation, the point should be restarted unless both teams agree to restart play as if a team timeout had been called.

-9.E.1.d.
-If a violation of 9.C.1B.3.a is called after a goal has been scored and prior to the ensuing pull, the other team may choose to nullify the goal and restart the point using re-pull timings (9.KG.56.a). [[A team must call a violation as soon as one is discovered; they may not wait to see the outcome of a point or play to call the violation (17.A).]]

-9.F.
-Positioning before the pull:

-9.F.1.
-After signaling readiness, players on the pulling team may move anywhere in their end zone, but their feet may not break the vertical plane of the goal line until the disc is released.

-9.F.2.
-After signaling readiness, players on the receiving team must have one foot on the goal line that they are defending without changing location relative to one another.
+The pull occurs when the puller throws (3.J) the disc after signaling readiness.
+Players (3.Q.10) may not signal readiness until all of their other team members are off of the playing field (9.K.3.a). - 9.C.1.
+If the disc has been pulled and a team has more than seven (7) players or has the incorrect mixed personnel ratio (B1.G), it is the responsibility of all players on the field to call violation as soon as they recognize it. [[This violation call is always appropriate under 2.D.2.]] - 9.C.1.a.
+The team in violation must choose which player(s) to remove from their team, in the case of too many players, or substitute, in the case of an incorrect mixed personnel ratio. - 9.C.1.b.
+For every player removed or substituted by the team in violation, the other team may substitute a player. - 9.C.1.c.
+After correcting the violation, the other team chooses whether to restart the point using re-pull timings (9.K.5) or to restart play as if a team timeout had been called (7.B.4) with the stall count determined by the applicable violation resolution of 15.F.1.
+If both teams are in violation, the point should be restarted unless both teams agree to restart play as if a team timeout had been called. - 9.C.1.d.
+If a violation of 9.C.1 is called after a goal has been scored and prior to the ensuing pull, the other team may choose to nullify the goal and restart the point using re-pull timings (9.K.5). [[A team must call a violation as soon as one is discovered; they may not wait to see the outcome of a point or play to call the violation (17.A).]] - 9.D.
+Positioning before the pull: - 9.D.1.
+After signaling readiness, players on the pulling team may move anywhere in their end zone, but their feet may not break the vertical plane of the goal line until the disc is released. - 9.D.2.
+After signaling readiness, players on the receiving team must have one foot on the goal line that they are defending without changing location relative to one another. - 9.D.3.

-9.F.3.
 After the disc is released, it is in play and any player may move in any direction.